Patronicity Resources Logo

 2. Pop-ups are low cost

 The COVID-19 pandemic forced many communities to open streets and turn parking spaces into spaces for restaurants to continue serving patrons while indoor dining was limited.
-What started as temporary installations have interested many people and restaurants in making these changes permanent.
+What started as temporary installations has interested many people and restaurants in making these changes permanent.

 Community members enjoy pop-up outdoor seating, lighting, and sun shades.